 While it is common for data center designers to focus on maximizing performance at the lowest possible operating cost, they are increasingly considering the larger picture of sustainability.
-For example, thanks to high-performing, high-wattage CPUs, data centers are consuming more power than ever.
-At the same, many corporations have committed to fast-approaching carbon neutrality goals.
+For example, data centers consume more power than ever thanks to high-performing, high-wattage CPUs.
+Many corporations have committed to fast-approaching carbon neutrality goals.
 In response, organizations can leverage improvements in immersion cooling technology that accommodate higher-performing hardware while demanding less power than ever to cool.

 The Current State of Cooling

 Many of today's data centers were designed to accommodate the cooling methods of decades ago.
-Case in point, before immersion cooling, server rooms needed to be chilled.
+Case in point, server rooms needed to be chilled before immersion cooling.
 That's because air, blown by fans onto CPUs, was the only viable method to keep them running cool enough.
 It's a strategy that worked for many years, partly because older CPUs operated at 125 to 150 watts.

 Unfortunately, moving air onto a motherboard requires space, and the fans that drive the air require electricity.
 Therefore, as CPUs generated more heat due to increased performance, more powerful fans, and more space were needed, increasing the data center's overall power consumption.

 Today, the latest CPUs from Intel and AMD operate at 350 to 400 watts, creating a dilemma.
 How do data center managers keep higher-performing CPUs running at optimal performance levels while simultaneously processing the heat they produce?